Create an elastic node pool with a custom image

 4. Install kubelet and kube-proxy.

-1. Obtain the binary files.
-Log on to the master node and copy the binary files to the current node.
+1. Log on to the master node and copy the binaries to the current node:

 scp /usr/local/bin/kube{let,-proxy} $NODEIP:/usr/local/bin/

 2. Obtain the certificates.
-Run the following command to create a certificate storage directory on the local machine:
+Create a certificate storage directory on the local machine:

 mkdir -p /etc/kubernetes/pki